privet56/ng2Goodies/cheatsheets/ng/nx.md

 1. /apps/
     1. subdirs(or its subdirs) contain your apps (Ng, React(ng add @nrwl/react), Express or NestJs(ng add @nrwl/nest), etc.)
 1. /libs/
-    1. be be feature-, ui-, data-access-, utility- libraries
+    1. these can be feature-, ui-, data-access-, utility- libraries, in corresponding subdirs)
     1. use index.ts in the root of each lib to define public API
 1. /tools/schematics/
     1. for your specific ng schematics